Exposing False Biblical Teachings

 Textual Scholastic Criticism & the Bible

 The problem with the above biblical rendition and any rendition that uses the word “God” to “which he has purchased with His own blood” is that it creates a biblical contradiction, for God has no blood; God is “Spirit” (Jn.
 4:24).
 A “spirit” has no flesh and bones (Lk.
 24:39).
 God is immortal, He can not die, (I Tim.
 1:17).
-The one who died and purchased the church with His blood was Christ who gave His Life for the Church, (Eph.
+The one who died and purchased the church with His blood was Christ who gave His life for the Church, (Eph.
 5:25, Good News Translation).
 Christ is a man (Jn.
 8:40).
 Based on these biblical facts, we know that the correct preferred rendition for Acts 20:28 would be either the “American Standard Version” or the “Lamsa Bible,” which renders it as such:

 For these reasons, there are times when it is necessary to choose the version that is not only easier to comprehend but, most of all, renders the precise meaning — thus, the need to use more than one version of the Bible.